Daniel-Walbolt/tailwind-plugin/README.md

     ],
 };
 ```
 3. If you have configured your target directory properly, your classes should now show up in your intellisense.
-This requires the TailwiindCSS Intellisense extension to be installed.
+This requires the TailwindCSS intellisense extension to be installed.
 Only tested in VS code.
 <div style="display: flex; align-items: center; justify-content: center; gap: 5rem;">
     <img src="./assets/IntellisenseCommentPreview.png" />
     <img src="./assets/KeyframeIntellisensePreview.png"/>